 Preventing Cabbage Worms

-Another option is to use a garlic spray that discourages the butterflies from laying eggs on your plants.
+Another option is to use garlic sprays that repel cabbage moths and butterflies, keeping them from laying eggs on your plants.
 You can buy garlic oil sprays, but you can also make your own.
-This works for June bugs, squash bugs, cabbage worms and cabbage loopers, aphids, and a variety of other insects.
+This works for June bugs, squash bugs, aphids, and a variety of other insects.
 Adding a little mint or neem oil to this can be beneficial, too.